camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 }
 ```

-In this example we open a [job worker](/product-manuals/concepts/job-workers.md) for jobs of type `payment-service`.
+In this example, we open a [job worker](/product-manuals/concepts/job-workers.md) for jobs of type `payment-service`.

-The job worker will repeatedly poll for new jobs of the type `payment-service` and activate them
-subsequently.
-Each activated job will then be passed to the job handler which implements the business
+The job worker will repeatedly poll for new jobs of the type `payment-service` and activate them subsequently.
+Each activated job will then be passed to the job handler, which implements the business
 logic of the job worker.

 The handler will then complete the job with its result or fail the job if
 it encounters a problem while processing the job.

-When you have a look at the Zeebe Monitor, then you can see that the process instance moved from the first service task to the next one:
+When observing the Zeebe Monitor, you can see the process instance moved from the first service task to the next one.

-When you run the above example you should see similar output:
+When you run the example above, you should see a similar output to the following:

 ```
 key:2251799813686751 processes:<bpmnProcessId:"order-process" version:4 processKey:2251799813686750 resourceName:"order-process.bpmn" >